cloud-computer/cloud-computer/README.md

 ## Configuration

-The cloud computer is hosted in the public cloud.
-This requires [credentials](infrastructure/credentials/cloud-provider.json) for creating cloud resources.
+The cloud computer can be hosted in the public cloud or on-prem.
+Public hosting requires [credentials](infrastructure/credentials/cloud-provider.json) for creating cloud resources.
 Currently only Google Cloud Platform is supported.
+On-prem requires only Docker and Yarn to be installed.

 The cloud computer is accessible via a URL.
 This requires a [domain name and credentials](infrastructure/dns/scripts/environment.sh) for configuring DNS.
 Currently only CloudFlare is supported.